 Sarah is a chocolate loving Level 2 coach with a very old 4* WW, 4* OC trained and 4* sea leader.
 As she is from the East coast most of her coaching is done on Lochore or out on the Forth, which is her local paddling haunt.
 She also loves getting further afield up the West coast and out to the islands, and has had some lovely trips out to Kefalonia, California, the Everglades and round the Florida Keys.
 When she’s not out paddling, then there is every chance Sarah is either checking out her next trip or in an icecream shop! http://sarahs-soggy-scenarios.blogspot.co.uk/

 Alice started sea kayaking in 2009, and immediately loved spending time in the marine environment.
-Her home patch is Edinburgh, the Firth of Forth, and the east coast but she has kayaked around the islands and coastlines of Argyll, Ayrshire, Skye, Arisaig, Shetland, Wales, Cornwall, Brittany and the Isles of Scilly.
-She’s a BC 4 star Sea Leader (5 star trained) and a Level 2 coach.
+Her home patch is Edinburgh, the Firth of Forth, and the east coast but she has kayaked around the islands of the West Coast, including coastlines of Argyll, Ayrshire, Skye, Arisaig, also Shetland, Wales, Cornwall, Brittany and the Isles of Scilly.
+She’s a BC Sea Kayak Leader (Advanced Leader Aspirant) and a Level 2 coach.
 Alice loves finding interesting ways to balance, play and get back in her kayak.
-She’s a founder of the Women’s Scottish Sea Kayak Festival and runs seakayakalice.co.uk
+She’s a founder of the Women’s Scottish Sea Kayak Festival and having given up the office job now runs her own business at seakayakalice.co.uk

 I’ve been paddling for about 10 years, as an alternative to mountaineering.
 I have paddled extensively on the west coast of Scotland, being based near Fort William.
 I profited from excellent coaching at the WSSKF in 2014 and 2016 on Bute which has helped me to make significant improvements to my technique and confidence, giving me the skills to be able to assist at the 2018 event.